Croquet in Stern Grove

 The most popular format features a multi-tiered elimination tournament, allowing winners to advance to more difficult games, while losers have a chance to play against peer-level opponents.
 Because so few people are familiar with the professional equipment and settings, everyone starts out at the same level as novices - which makes for an ideal mixer.
 And because croquet doubles calls for sophisticated partner communication and cooperation in plotting winning tactics and strategy, these events can be model team- building exercises.
 Croquet has been called "the ultimate social calisthenic."
 But the pace is easy, the tone is social, and the accent is on "serious fun."
 Flat shoes are required.

-The enclosed lawns, flanked by pine and eualyptus, are a perfect setting for outdoor catering - typically a luncheon buffet or afternoon tea - with abundant courtside seating on the grassy berms (Clients provide their own catering.)
+The enclosed lawn, flanked by pine and eualyptus, is a perfect setting for outdoor catering - typically a luncheon buffet or afternoon tea - with abundant courtside seating on the grassy berms (Clients provide their own catering.)

 The club can also design a croquet program for an offsite venue of your own choosing.

 The club offers a free curriculum built around the first three Saturdays of each month to instruct and encourage novice members.
 Membership is available at several levels.

 REGULAR MEMBERSHIP: $180 a year, $15 per month.
 It includes all club privileges, voting rights, and USCA membership.

 AFFILIATE MEMBERSHIP: $50.
 For students, non-residents, or those with primary membership in another USCA affiliated croquet club.
 Except for students, residents of San Francisco, Alameda, Contra Costa, Marin, and San Mateo counties are not eligible for this category.

 LIMITED MEMBERSHIP: $75.
 No USCA Membership but does include invitations to special events.